davemo/blog.davemo.com/app/posts/2009-08-06-vendasta-a-year-in-review.md

 I've been able to accomplish.
 I think VendAsta will succeed as long as we keep hiring exceptional people that strive to improve themselves on a daily basis.
 I'm trying to continue to do that myself ;)

-#### Tags

-development, reflection, vendasta

-#### 23683 views and 2 responses

--   Aug 6 2009, 11:45 PM
-    littlemrsmosher responded:
-    congrats on year 1 of many to come!
--   Aug 7 2009, 7:56 AM
-    Tony Arkles responded:
-    I really felt myself nodding along and agreeing with your experiences so far.